Protecting Our Crypto Wallet With Ai-Fi SuperLock

 - A strong enough passphrase (of minimally 100 bits of entropy)

 - An email address (to work as a "salt" to prevent dictionary attacks and make your file unique but still retrievable, not needing confidentiality as long as it is unique per user)

 - The content of the files to be stored

-Based on these information a PKI key pair is generated with the hashed value of the public key as as the file name and used to index the file in the Ai-Fi Incognito Cloud.
+Based on this information a PKI key pair is generated with the hashed value of the public key as the file name and used to index the file in the Ai-Fi Incognito Cloud.
 The files are encrypted based on an encryption key derived from the input parameters.

 This storage facility has the following "warrant-proof" properties:

-- Any file may be stored in Ai-Fi's Incognito Cloud without needing an subscriber account, thanks to our crypto wallet.
+- Any file may be stored in Ai-Fi's Incognito Cloud without needing a subscriber account, thanks to our crypto wallet.